tenbinlabs/tenbin-contracts/docs/src/src/StakedAsset.sol/contract.StakedAsset.md

-Rewards can be sent to this contract to reward stakers proportionally to their stake Includes a vesting period over which pending rewards are linearly vested Whenever a reward is paid to the contract, the vesting period resets Includes a cooldown period over which a user must wait between cooldown and withdrawing When cooldownPeriod > 0, the normal withdraw() and redeem() functions will revert Users call cooldownShares() and cooldownAssets() to initiate cooldown If a cooldown already exists for a user, initiating cooldown again with additional assets will reset the cooldown time Users do not earn rewards for assets during the cooldown period Assets in cooldown are stored in a Silo contract until cooldown is complete After the cooldown is completed, users can call unstake() to claim their asset tokens In order to avoid a first depositor donation attack a minimum stake should be made in the same transaction as the contract deployment
+Rewards can be sent to this contract to reward stakers proportionally to their stake Includes a vesting period over which pending rewards are linearly vested Whenever a reward is paid to the contract, the vesting period resets Includes a cooldown period over which a user must wait between cooldown and withdraw When cooldownPeriod > 0, the normal withdraw() and redeem() functions will revert Users call cooldownShares() and cooldownAssets() to initiate cooldown Users can have multiple cooldowns at once denominated by cooldownIds[account] Users do not earn rewards for assets during the cooldown period Assets in cooldown are stored in a Silo contract until cooldown is complete After the cooldown is completed, users can call unstake(id) to claim their asset tokens In order to avoid a first depositor donation attack a minimum stake should be made in the same transaction as the contract deployment
 This is a UUPS upgradeable contract meant to be deployed behind an ERC1967 Proxy